Latest Blog Posts

 Moon in Cancer- The Moon Goddess

 Your home element is Water.
 Like the water, your feelings ebb and flow, and you crave a sacred space of your own in which you can retreat when the outer world becomes too much for you.
 Your feminine instincts are maternal, empathic, compassionate and fluid.
 You feel nourished by a serene and secure home base, family, and nostalgic reminders of your past.
 You help your loved ones and colleagues feel genuinely cared for and emotionally comforted.
 Your womb is sensitive to the emotions of others and the cycles of the Moon.
 Investigate your past lives and heal your childhood wounds, for you carry many gifts from your emotional experiences.
-When not heeding your womb needs, you will over-react to everything, turn to emotional eating for comfort or manipulate others through childish tactics.
+When not heeding your womb wisdom, you will over-react to everything, turn to emotional eating for comfort or manipulate others through childish tactics.
 Nurture your watery soul with frequent baths and spending time in or near water.
 Nourish the Moon Goddess within by reclaiming your feminine power as She Who Honours Her Feelings.

 Moon in Leo- The Queen

 Your home element is Fire.
 Like fire, your instincts are bright, warm, playful, and dynamic.
 Your womb has a flair for drama and you add color and vibrancy to everything and everyone you touch, putting your unique stamp on things.
 You nurture others by radiating warmth and confidence, inspiring the playful child in your friends, family and colleagues.
 You feel nourished by stories, art, drama and beauty.
 Your womb is highly creative- you need to express yourself and the freedom to play.
 As a Royal Lioness, you must have your own ‘domain’ to nurture and be in charge of for you gifted as a natural leader.
-When not heeding your womb needs, you can become dominating, attention-seeking, insecure and melodramatic.
+When not heeding your womb wisdom, you can become dominating, attention-seeking, insecure and melodramatic.
 Nurture your fiery soul with candlelight, warm colors and sunshine.
-Nourish The Queen within by reclaiming your feminine power as She Who Honours Her Heart.
+Nourish The Queen within by reclaiming your feminine power as She Who Honours Her Radiance.

 Moon in Virgo – The Medicine Woman

 Your home element is Earth.
 Like earth, your instincts are receptive, methodical, health-conscious, and sensual.
 You nurture those around you by patiently caring for the ‘little things’ that make a big difference.
 A dependable problem-solver, others often seek you out for help.
 Your womb wisdom has an intuitive understanding of the mechanics and functioning of things.
 You are blessed with natural healing abilities and adept skilfulness in everything you attempt to do.
 You are nourished by learning new skills, being of service, working on an ‘improvement’ project, healthy food, spending time with animals and taking care of your body.
-When not heeding your Womb needs, you can become myopic with details, fretful, nervous, and perfectionistic.
+When not heeding your Womb wisdom, you can become myopic with details, fretful, nervous, and perfectionistic.
 Nurture your earthy soul with plants, herbs, flowers and crystals.
 Nourish the Medicine Woman within by reclaiming your feminine power as She Who Honours Her Growth.

 Moon in Libra- The Love Goddess

 Your home element is Air.
 Like the air, you crave flow, movement, lightness and interaction.Your instincts are relationship-oriented, craving balance and harmony with your surroundings.
 You are nourished and deeply touched by beauty, art, music, romance and love stories.
 You have artistic gifts and a natural ability to bring people together.
 Your loved ones are nourished by your openness, kindness and sensitivity to what they need and when.
 Your womb is acutely aware of her surroundings and tuned to a frequency of harmony that you strive to recreate around you.
 You need to stay surrounded by positive people and calming environments to feel balanced.
-When not heeding your womb needs, you may fluctuate between emotional extremes, live vicariously through others, or repress your true feelings in order to not ‘rock the boat’.
+When not heeding your womb wisdom, you may fluctuate between emotional extremes, live vicariously through others, or repress your true feelings in order to not ‘rock the boat’.
 Nurture your airy soul with deep breaths of fresh air, natural incense, or collecting bird feathers.
 Nourish the Love Goddess within by reclaiming your feminine power as She Who Honours Her Inner Balance.

-Moon in Scorpio- The Shaman
+Moon in Scorpio- The Shamaness

 Your home element is Water.
 Like the water, your feelings run deep and intense in order to cleanse and renew you.
-Cycles of death and rebirth feature prominently in your life, for your womb desires cathartic emotional experiences that transform you completely.
+Cycles of death and rebirth feature prominently in your life, for your womb center desires cathartic emotional experiences that transform you completely.
 You are nourished by uncovering mysteries, challenges and surrendering to a power greater than your own.
 You help others feel at ease in crisis situations with your quiet strength, and ‘I’ve been there’ empathy.
 You are gifted with healing abilities, passion and magnetism.
 Your sexuality is often a path of emotional growth and spirituality.
 You need to forge intimate bonds, uncover secrets, continually transform and have a creative outlet for your feelings.
-When not heeding your womb needs you may find yourself creating unnecessary drama, becoming obsessive, controlling or self-sabotaging.
+When not heeding your womb wisdom you may find yourself creating unnecessary drama, becoming obsessive, controlling or self-sabotaging.
 Nurture your watery soul with frequent baths and spending time in or near water.
-Nourish The Shaman within by reclaiming your feminine power as She Who Honours Her Passion.
+Nourish The Shamaness within by reclaiming your feminine power as She Who Honours Her Passion.

 Moon in Sagittarius- The Priestess

 Your home element is Fire.
-Like fire your instincts are warm, enthousiastic, explorative, and playful.
+Like fire your instincts are warm, enthusiastic, explorative, and playful.
 You crave freedom and an expansive awareness of the world.
 Drawn to the exotic and foreign, your womb thirsts for new perspectives and experiences that glean a ‘teaching’ or new pearls of wisdom for living.
 You are nourished by travel, foreign studies, being out in the wild, myths and philosophy.
 You nurture others with your generosity of spirit, joviality and sense of humour.
 You carry the gift of teaching and need to satisfy your desires for adventure and learning.
-Oddly, you feel most at home when you are on your way somewhere else.
+You tend to feel most at home when you are on your way to somewhere else.
 Home is in the journey itself.
 When not heeding your womb needs, you may become restless, pompous, tactless and irresponsible.
 Nurture your fiery soul with candlelight, warm colors and sunshine.
 Nourish The Priestess within by reclaiming your feminine power as She Who Honours Her Wisdom.

 Moon in Capricorn- The Wise Woman

 Your home element is Earth.
 Like the earth you are a stable, grounding, solid presence.
 Your instincts are to build and create supportive structures that nourish yourself and others.
 You crave making your mark on this world- for you hold the gift of Manifestation.
 Unafraid of hard work, you manifest your visions resourcefully and patiently.
 You nurture others in practical ways, helping them to feel secure and loved for the long term.
 Aware of the darker aspects of human nature, you use sarcastic wit and realism to rise above it.
 You feel nourished by knowing your limitations, knowing what’s expected of you, accomplishment and purposeful work.
 You are deeply sensitive and sensual but only show your soft side to those who really matter to you.
-When not heeding your womb needs you may become controlling, depressed, fearful or insecure.
+When not heeding your womb wisdom you may become controlling, depressed, fearful or insecure.
 Nurture your earthy soul with plants, herbs, flowers and crystals.
 Nurture The Wise Woman within by reclaiming your feminine power as She Who Honours Her Strength.

 Moon in Aquarius- The Future Woman